 A buyer or seller who does not work with a brokerage is called a self-represented party.

 When a self-represented party speaks to the agent who represents the other side, that agent has a legal duty to act only in the best interest of their own client.
-Any information shared, including price limits, motivation, or timing, must be passed along to that client.
+The agent must pass along any information shared, including price limits, motivation, or timing, to the client.

-The agent on the other side cannot provide advice, strategy, or guidance.
+The agent you’re speaking with cannot offer advice, strategy, or guidance.
 A self-represented buyer or seller must determine value, negotiate terms, manage risks, and prepare documents without professional representation.

 The representation agreement